Wiznet/RP2040-HAT-C/getting_started.md

 <a name="ethernet_example_structure"></a>
 ## Ethernet example structure

-Ethernet examples are available at '**RP2040-HAT-C/examples/**' directory.
+Examples are available at '**RP2040-HAT-C/examples/**' directory.
 As of now, following examples are provided.

 - [**DHCP & DNS**][link-dhcp_dns]
 - [**FTP**][link-ftp]